thanlong/VMOSPro_RootXposed_Terminal/README.md

 ├── mymod/
 │   ├── system/  #files in this folder will be added to /system │   │
-│   ├── config.sh   #script will execute on the beginning
+│   ├── config.sh   #script will be executed on the beginning │   │
-│   │
-│   ├── custom.sh   #script will execute after config.sh
+│   ├── custom.sh   #script will be executed after config.sh
 │   │
 │   ├── <your_post-fs-data_script_name>.sh
 │   │